How to Load a Full Truckload of Wooden Pallets onto a Trailer

 Why Many Warehouses Load Inefficiently

-• Stack only 20 pallets high
+• Stack only 20 pallets high (under-utilizing vertical space)

-• Use either straight or turned loading
+• Use either straight or basic turned loading patterns

 • Load 22 to 26 stacks total